telerik/maui-docs/controls/listview/load-on-demand.md

 ---
 title: Load on Demand
 page_title: .NET MAUI ListView Documentation - Load on Demand
-description: Check our &quot;Load on Demand&quot; documentation article for Telerik ListView for .NET MAUI.
+description: Learn more about the load on demand functionallity that the Telerik UI for .NET MAUI ListView control provides.
 position: 9
 previous_url: /controls/listview/listview-features-load-on-demand
 slug: listview-features-load-on-demand